 Hopefully, many new exciting discoveries lay ahead!

-Table of DNA confirmed ancestry (using segment analysis) – as at 25 Oct 2022
+Table of tree completeness and DNA confirmed ancestry (using segment analysis) – as at 30 Jul 2023

-This chart from DNA Painter shows my progress in completing my pedigree (out to 10th great grandparents) and the ancestors that have been confirmed by DNA to date.
+The above chart was developed in DNA Painter and shows my progress in completing my pedigree (out to 10th great grandparents) and the ancestors that have been confirmed by DNA to date.

 Past second great grandparents (3rd cousins) it is essential to use chromosome analysis to confirm your pedigree.
 I’ve started to work backwards in time from myself and confirm each generation systematically.
 This provides a solid platform upon which to be able to identify segments inherited from each of my ancestors and priority research areas.
 Building on segments from recent ancestors enables you to confidently tackle more distant ancestral connections with DNA matches, by ‘Walking Back the Segment’ over time.